gojek/ziggurat/README.md

 (ziggurat/main start-fn stop-fn {:stream-id {:handler-fn handler-fn}})
 ```
-_The handler-fn gets a serialized message from kafka and thus we need a deserealize-message function.
+_The handler-fn gets a serialized message from kafka and thus we need a deserialize-message function.
 We have provided default deserializers in Ziggurat_

 ### Deserializing JSON messages using JSON middleware
 Ziggurat 3.1.0 provides a middleware to deserialize JSON messages, along with proto.